Wologman/Python_Notes/Environment Variables.md

 DATABASE_URL=sqlite:///mydb.sqlite
 ```

-Works across all operating systems, and can be stored in the root directory with the script Then the variables can be loaded using dotenv:
+Works across all operating systems, and can be stored in the root directory with the script.
+Then the variables can be loaded using dotenv:
 ```python
 >>> from dotenv import load_dotenv
 >>> load_dotenv('/home/miguel/my_project/.env')
 ```

-Or accessed some other way (like VS Codes settings.json file).
+Or accessed some other way by the IDE (like VS Codes settings.json file).
 Don't forget to add the .env file to the .gitignore file, if the directory is also a public git repository!
+Also don't rely solely on the IDE to access the .env file, as this may not transfer well to another system/IDE.